Manresa Island: Manresa Institute

-Power plant
+Manresa power plant

 The Jesuits eventually sold the land, and in 1953, the Norwalk Zoning Commission approved the construction of a coal-fired power plant by Connecticut Light & Power on the island.
-Despite opposition by local residents, the plant was built and put into service in 1960.
+Despite opposition by local residents, the Norwalk Harbor Generating Station was built and put into service in 1960.
 A major spill of fuel oil occurred in 1969, causing significant ecological damage to the beach at Village Creek and the surrounding tidal flats.
 That same year, the plant built a transmission line beneath the Long Island Sound, connecting it to Long Island.
 By 1972, the plant had been converted to use oil instead of coal.
 In response to the Resource Conservation and Recovery Act, the first official recognition of the ecological damage done to the surrounding area by the plant was made in 1980.
 By the late 1990s, the island and plant had been recognized as heavily polluted.

 In 1999, the power plant was purchased by NRG Energy, which continued to operate the facility.
 When Hurricane Sandy struck in 2012, almost the entire island was flooded.
 As a result of the damage, the plant was shut down in June 2013.